Closing the Skills Gap Quickly for Great Careers

 Selecting a 2-Year Program that Prepares Students for Careers Quickly

-Statistics can be tricky.
-At first glance, it would appear that the job market for technical trades is dismal.
+At first glance, it may appear that the job market for technical trades is dismal.
 Take for example the production field.
-Often victims of automation, the Bureau of Labor Statistics estimates over 282,000 jobs will be eliminated in the production field over the next few years.
-Yet, even with this staggering statistic there will still be over 9 million jobs in the production field.
+Often victims of automation, the Bureau of Labor Statistics estimated over 282,000 jobs will be eliminated in the production field over time, but even with this staggering statistic there will still be over 9 million jobs in the production field.

 In addition to aging and retiring workforces, there is increasingly less of a labor pool to fill these openings.
 According to the BLS, less than 50% of Americans trained for “middle-skills jobs.”
-The National Association of Manufacturers estimates that in the next 10 years, 2 million of the 3.2 million manufacturing jobs will go unfilled.
+The National Association of Manufacturers estimates that over a decade, approximately 2 million manufacturing jobs will go unfilled.

 Filling the Talent Pipeline